Credit Card Minimum Payment Definition

 Paying More Than the Minimum

 You can pay more than the minimum.
 In fact, it's best to pay your balance in full to avoid paying interest on your credit card balance and stay out of credit card debt.
+When you make the minimum payment, your credit card balance only goes down by a small amount.
+The majority of your minimum payment is applied to the interest on your account.

 Paying only the minimum on your credit card is the most expensive way to pay off your credit card balance.
 It takes the longest and you'll pay more interest by the time you completely repay your balance.
 In fact, if you're making the minimum payment yet continuing to make purchases each month, your balance will grow instead of shrink.
 This is one of the fastest ways to get yourself into debt.